dylanaraps/pywal/README.md

 <img src="https://i.imgur.com/HhK3LDv.jpg" alt="img" align="right" width="400px">

 Pywal is a tool that generates a color palette from the dominant colors in an image.
 It then applies the colors system-wide and on-the-fly in all of your favourite programs.

+This fork of Pywal aims to create a more versatile system, by being able to modify colors in templates.
+Currently supported functions include:
+* `lighten`
+* `darken`
+* `saturate`

 There are currently 5 supported color generation backends, each providing a different palette of colors from each image.
 You're bound to find an appealing color-scheme.